r1zyn/ascendus.github.io/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Contributing
+If you have any issues/bus or security vulnerabilites to report, you can head over to the [issues page](https://github.com/Ascendus/ascendus.github.io/issues).
+If you'd like to contribute to the repository, feel free to open a [pull request](https://github.com/Ascendus/ascendus.github.io/pulls).

+To learn more about contributing, you can check out the [contributing guide](https://github.com/Ascendus/ascendus.github.io/blob/main/.github/CONTRIBUTING.md).
+Please ensure all contributions follow the [code of conduct](https://github.com/Ascendus/ascendus.github.io/blob/main/.github/CODE_OF_CONDUCT.md).

 ## Deploying

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.